"The pen is mightier than the sword." Edward Bulwer-Lytton

 "You'd better get into the role, buddy.
 The camera is already rolling!"

-"Rule number one: imagine You are talking to a beautiful woman.
+"Rule number one: imagine You are writing to a beautiful woman.

 Rule number two: be mysterious.